Posted by Silver Surfer on January 15, 2003

 : : Plainly you didn't major in maths or history given that I was sent to the country in 1941, the war in question was WWII, the country being bomber was the UK, the nice people doing the bombing were the Germans and the city I was evacuated from was London.
 I can perhaps forgive you if you are an American since I have, over a lifetime, discovered that events happening outside the continental US normally remain a mystery to approximately 80% of Americans: never did figure out why.

 : Now, colour me wary, but I view the claimed name of the adorable black spaniel (and indeed potentially its whole existence) with some confusion.
 The issue of unwittingly racist names for dogs in England during World War 2 has been covered before, and indeed was originally raised by Mr. Silver Surfer, but solely with reference to Wing Commander Guy Gibson's black labrador, as sometimes featured in the film "The Dambusters" - archived link below.
 I wonder why at that time the name of Mr. Surfer's own cuddly pet was not also brought by its owner into the discussion?
-More tellingly, I further wonder why, when asked by a correspondent as to whether he'd call any dog he owned "[N-word]", Mr. Surfer then gave the following response:-
+More tellingly, I further wonder why, when asked by a correspondent as to whether he'd call any dog he owned "[word removed in order to comply with Google's Publisher Policy]", Mr. Surfer then gave the following response:-

-: Q: "Would you name your dog [N-word] and
+: Q: "Would you name your dog [word removed in order to comply with Google's Publisher Policy] and

 why or why not?"

-: A: I don't have a dog but if I had I might call him [n-word], why not?
+: A: I don't have a dog but if I had I might call him [word removed in order to comply with Google's Publisher Policy], why not?
 I might also call him Rover, or Clinton, or Blair or even Margaret - if he was gay.
 After all it's a dog we're talking about here.

 : Perhaps we have a case of temporary amnesia here from our near 70-year old fan of Stan Lee comic book characters - after all, his evacuation was a long long time ago, and he's apparently no spring chicken.
 Probably very easy for him to forget at one point that he had a dog with such a name.